How to declutter items your 'fantasy self' stubbornly holds on to

 'In the organizing industry, we often use the term aspirational to refer to the objects that represent who we were in the past or who we want to be in the future, but the term fantasy also works,' says Linda.
 'These types of objects can be incredibly challenging to let go of, even though the likelihood of ever using them is improbable because a person might miss parts of who they used to be or they imagine their future differently to how they are living in the present.'

-Objects connected to our 'fantasy self' are linked to the Feng Shui of our home and act as a form of symbolism: a tangible thing representing a goal or idealized version of ourselves, or a memento from the past that we feel, if we hold onto, can remain a part of our lives forever even if its moment has since passed.
+Like all objects, objects connected to our 'fantasy self' are linked to the Feng Shui of our home, but they also act as a form of symbolism: a tangible thing representing a goal or idealized version of ourselves, or a memento from the past that we feel, if we hold onto, can remain a part of our lives forever even if its moment has since passed.

 'These attachments often arise from a deeper emotional space: insecure/anxious or avoidant attachments from our childhood, fear of failure, regret for what we haven’t accomplished, or societal pressure to embody a specific ideal,' explains Shari.
 'Letting go of these items might feel like letting go of the dream, admitting we’ve changed or a false sense of losing a part of yourself.'